6 Mins Read

 Dry tofu (豆腐乾) – dau fu gon

 Dry tofu (dau fu gon) is the firmest type of Chinese tofu, containing very little water content.
-It is pressed and flat in shape, and is more chewy in texture.
+It is pressed and flat in shape, and is chewier in texture.
 In many Chinese dishes, dry tofu is used as a meat substitute, owing to its smokier taste compared to other more neutral-tasting tofus, and is often sliced before stir-fried with vegetables such as celery, black fungus, lotus seeds and garlic.

 Five spice tofu (五香豆乾) – mm heung dou gon